rednafi/rednafi.com/content/zephyr/footnotes_for_the_win.md

 around multiple long inline URLs.

 This is certainly better than using inline links, but it still suffers from all the other issues that plague the former approach.
-You'll still have to repeat the URLs if you intend to create a reference section, and juxtaposing multiple links remains awkward.
-Also, accidental misclicks that take you to a different page are still an issue.
+Creating a reference section still requires some repetition, and juxtaposing multiple links remains awkward.
+Also, accidental misclicks that take you to a different page remains an issue.

 The footnote-style reference link comes to the rescue.
 It keeps the document clean by moving all URLs to the bottom in a dedicated reference section.
 The small superscript numbers don't